fluid-project/eleventy-plugin-fluid/README.md

 ### Releasing

-This module uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), enforced with [commitlint](https://commitlint.js.org/).
-This facilitates releasing new versions of the module.
+This package uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), enforced with [commitlint](https://commitlint.js.org/).
+This facilitates releasing new versions of the package.
 To cut a release, run:

 ```bash
 npm run release